Remains of Residential School Children Found

 Kukpi7 Rosanne Casimir, chief of Tk’emlups te Secwepemc First Nation called the discovery of the mass grave an “unthinkable loss.”
 She made it clear, however, that although these deaths were undocumented, the community “had knowledge” of them.

 Many More Unmarked Graves in Canada

 Ground-penetrating radar surveys have already been completed, currently underway or will be forthcoming at former residential schools in Canada.
 First Nations are still in the preliminary stages of this work.
-Even at the sites where graves have been confirmed, the research is ongoing.
+Even at the burial sites where graves have been confirmed, this research is ongoing.
 Many more graves will be located in the months to come.
-The remains of many children who died attempting to escape will never be found.
+Still, the remains of many children who died attempting to escape will never be found.
 The US will be conducting surveys as well, and I will include their numbers here as they are confirmed.

 To date, the following sites have found unmarked and undocumented graves:

 |1947||GRAVES TO DATE|

 |300+||Métis & Deh Gáh Got’ı̨ę FN||Sacred Heart IRS||Fort Providence, N.W.T.|